RavindraPersaud/CSE1201-OFFICAL-Project-files/README.md

 ---

 ###  Modifying Messages
-- Enter the index of the message to edit.
+- Enter the id of the message to edit.
-- Encrypted messages require password access.
+- Encrypted messages needs password to access.
 - Once decrypted, the user may input new content which overwrites the previous data.

 ---